mopsicus/shardy-unity/README.md

 See [documentation](./Documentation~/index.md) for information on all classes and methods.

+# 🧩 Modules

+[FSM](https://github.com/mopsicus/shardy-fsm) – implementation of a finite state machine with flexible API: states, triggers, conditions.

+# 🗓️ Plans

+The plans are truly grand!
+It is to create an ecosystem for developers who will be able to build their game backend out of existing Shardy services like bricks, and compose mobile clients from Shardy modules.

+Listed below are some of the modules I plan to make:
+- base helpers
+- binding UI
+- event bus
+- scene/screen manager
+- localization
+- sound manager
+- ads manager

+The list is endless.
+Be in touch.

 # 🏗️ Contributing

 We invite you to contribute and help improve Unity client for Shardy.
 Please see [contributing document](./CONTRIBUTING.md). 🤗